A collection of tales about things that tickle my funny bone and a wide variety of life's general annoyances.

 - You watch TV shows, commercials, or movies and notice all of the things people do wrong, medically.
 You announce these things to your friends.
 They give you a look that says "It's fiction... it doesn't matter if she put the earpieces of her stethoscope in backwards."

 - You automatically run through the ABCDEs in your head whenever you notice that a friend has a mole.
 You then tell them what the ABCDEs are and insist they go to a dermatologist immediately just for monitoring.
-Pester them until they make an appointment.
+Pester them until they make an appointment.- When you're out in public, you diagnose certain things on sight alone, then you think about how you would write up a description of your assesment.

 - By the end of first semester, you have become convinced - on at least three occassions - that you have some sort of rare disease or condition.
 Your classmates have also convinced themselves of this.
 Between the 30+ students, you've covered every disease known to man.